Agent Skills: Pydantic AI

 Description

 "Pydantic AI Python agent framework.
 Covers typed tools, model providers, evals, MCP, UI adapters, and observability.
+Use when building Python AI agents with Pydantic AI, configuring model providers, implementing typed tools/dependencies, running evals, or integrating MCP servers.
 Keywords: pydantic-ai, agents, evals, MCP, Logfire."

 Pydantic AI